umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 For example: `UmbracoContext.Current.Application` _<-- this is now deprecated/obsolete_

-If you need access to both the `UmbracoContext` and the `ApplicationContext` you should either
+If you need access to both the `UmbracoContext` and the `ApplicationContext`, you should do one of the following:

 * Access these services via the properties exposed on the Umbraco base class you are using (i.e. Controllers, views, controls, http handler, etc...)
 * or inject these services into the services you are using